 Below are a variety of preprocessing methods commonly used in sentiment analysis:

-- Cleaning: Data irrelevant to the study is identified and removed.
-This includes, but is not limited to: unwanted punctuation, ASCII code, capitalization and stopwords.
+- Cleaning identifies and removes data that is irrelevant to the study.
+This includes, but is not limited to, unwanted punctuation, ASCII code, capitalization, and stopwords.

-- Normalization: Text is standardized to create a more uniform sequence.
+- Normalization standardizes text to create more uniform sequences.
 Stemming and lemmatization remove inflectional prefixes and suffixes (e.g. -ed, -ize, -de) from words, generating the root form.
 For example. runs, running, ran are all forms of ‘run’, which is the lemma of all these words.

-- Tokenization: Larger bodies of texts are broken down into individual words (called ‘tokens’).
+- Tokenization breaks down larger bodies of text into individual words, also called tokens.
 These words are used as input for other types of analysis or tasks such as parsing.

 Growing need for consumer insights will keep sentiment analysis and opinion mining relevant for the foreseeable future.
-This fast-growing technology has the potential to disrupt a vast range of industries as well as improve the customer experience for all.
+This fast-growing technology has the potential to disrupt a vast range of industries, as well as improve customer experience.